 We work very hard to keep costs as low as possible for you.
 Of course, we encourage that you do some research, but we believe that the cost of finding your own accomodation, car, and food will likely be more than staying on-site with the group.
 Plus, your down time to rest and to connect with others is priceless.

-Each room has two to three beds and access to a shared bathroom, meaning you will be sharing a room with one other person (we do not offer private rooms).
+Each room has two beds and access to a shared bathroom, meaning you will be sharing a room with one other person (we do not offer private rooms).
 You will be paired with another student based on your preferences and sleep habits that you indicate in your housing questionairre.

 You also have access to an indoor and outdoor shower.
 The outdoor shower is absolutely lovely!
 And while staying on-site, you are welcome to schedule use of the shared laundary facilities for personal clothing items.

 Please know that the property is very expansive and spacious.
 In an immersion program like this, feeling supported in a group is just as important as having alone time.

 The on-site chef will prepare three full nourishing meals each day, using primarily local and organic ingredients.
 We will try to accomodate dietary preferences when possible, but trust us that meals are always beautiful, delicious, and nourishing.
 The venue chefs are great at what they do and are continuously upping their game.
 We plan for a vegetarian menu, and you'll have an option for meat three days out of the week.
 You will be asked to fill out a questionairre upon enrollment to address any specific allergies or needs.

 You will have a ride to/from Hilo international airport (ITO) the day before training starts and the day after training ends.
 Because training starts at first thing in the morning, we request that you arrive the day before training starts.
 And because training finishes in the evening, we request that you depart the day after training ends.
 We will have set pick-up and drop-off times, so please plan your flights accordingly.